-- 2.1 Introduction
+2.1 Introduction

-- 2.2 Motivation
+2.2 Motivation

-- 2.3 Scope
+2.3 Scope

-- 2.4 New Devices for Terascale Computing
+2.4 New Devices for Terascale Computing

-- 2.4.1 Front-End
+2.4.1 From ont-End

-- 2.4.1.1 Non-Conventional Materials
+2.4.1.1 Non-Conventional Materials

-- 2.4.1.2 Carrier Transport Mechanisms
+2.4.1.2 Carrier Transport Mechanisms

-- 2.4.1.3 Structures
+2.4.1.3 Structures

-- 2.4.2 Non-Traditional Devices
+2.4.2 No on-Traditional Devices

-- 2.4.2.1 Thin Film Devices
+2.4.2.1 Thin Film Devices

-- 2.4.2.2 Stacking for Density
+2.4.2.2 Stacking for Density

-- 2.5 Evaluation Metrics
+2.5 Evaluation Metrics

-- 2.6 Benchmarking Results
+2.6 Benchmarking Results

-- 2.7 Conclusions
+2.7 Conclusions

-- 2.8 References
+2.8 Refere nces

-Scaling transistor density into the terascale (1012 devices/cm2) regime will require choosing device architectures and individual device structures that support increases in functionality while also continuing to reduce cost per function.
+Scaling transistor density into the terascale (10 devices/cm) regime will require choosing device architectures and individual device structures that support increases in functionality while also continuing to reduce cost per function.
 In this chapter, mainstream and research structures are examined for feasibility for integration and implementation into the terascale regime.